These Black Women Went Into Debt Living The "Soft Life". Are Luxury Beauty Standards To Blame?

 ”

-For many Black women, beauty isn’t just about self-expression; it’s a performance, social currency, and a necessity in a world that scrutinizes us twice as hard.
+For many Black women, beauty isn’t just about self-expression; it’s a performance, social currency and a necessity in a world that scrutinises us twice as hard.
 From boardrooms to brunch dates, we’ve been conditioned to believe that looking polished, "put together," and effortlessly expensive is the bare minimum.
 And lately, even that standard has skyrocketed because it’s not just about looking good anymore—it’s about looking wealthy.
-Nails, lashes, and wigs used to feel like optional indulgences, but now those things feel like non-negotiables.
-Social media feeds are filled with bussdown 40-inch HD lace wigs (that can cost up to the thousands), luxury facials, designer outfits, and “soft life” aesthetics that drip money.
-The Black girl luxury hashtag has 747,000 posts on TikTok — that’s almost a million posts centred around maintaining or attaining a certain lifestyle.
+Nails, lashes and wigs used to feel like optional indulgences, but now those things feel like non-negotiables.
+Social media feeds are filled with bussdown 40-inch HD lace wigs (that can cost anything from £500 to thousands), luxury facials, designer outfits, and “soft life” aesthetics that drip money.
+The Black girl luxury hashtag has 747,000 posts on TikTok — that’s almost a million posts centered around maintaining or attaining a certain lifestyle.

 AdvertisementADVERTISEMENT